testingautomated-usi/DeepHyperion/documentation/getting_started.md

 * RQ3-BeamNG.pdf
 * RQ3-MNIST.pdf

-Those plots corresponds to the ones reported in Figures 3 -- 8 of the (pre-print) version of the paper.
+These plots corresponds to the ones reported in Figures 3 -- 8 of the (pre-print) version of the paper.